Radiation Therapy Thermoplastic Mask

 Therapists using their fingers to mold the mask around the head, face, eyes, ears, and throat.

-• The therapists will use their fingers to mold the mask and ensure that it takes the proper shape of your head, face, eyes, ears, and throat.
+• The therapists will use their fingers to mold the mask so that it takes the shape of your head, face, eyes, ears, and throat.

 • The holes in the mesh mask will make it easy for you to breathe and see.

-• You will want to remain still while the mask is cooling.
+• You will want to stay still while the mask is cooling.
 The mask takes about 10 minutes to completely cool and harden.

 • After the mask has hardened you will get a CT scan in the position you are in, with the mask on.
 The mask-making and CT simulation process takes about 30-45 minutes.

-Once your mask is made, avoid any major hairstyle changes, including changes to your facial hair.
+Once your mask is made, do not make any major hairstyle changes, including changes to your facial hair.

 What other immobilization devices are used with the mask?